karomancer/portfolio-nextjs/site/src/content/portfolio/cosmic-courier.md

 ---
 title: Cosmic Courier
-description: A 3-person co-op arcade game in which players play as a space pirate crew smuggling chickens across the galaxy using alternative controllers.
+description: A 3-person co-op game in which players play as a space pirate crew navigating across the galaxy using alt controllers.
 slug: /portfolio/cosmic-courier
 collaborators:
   - Daniel Wai